intel-lab-lkp/linux/Documentation/userspace-api/landlock.rst

 perform.
 A set of rules is aggregated in a ruleset, which can then restrict the thread enforcing it, and its future children.

-The two existing types of rules are:
+The three existing types of rules are:

 Filesystem rules
     For these rules, the object is a file hierarchy,